vedant-naik99/gcd-project/README.md

 # Getting and Cleaning Data Project
+ This projects work done on a course project
 ## Followed instructions

 You should create one R script called run_analysis.R that does the following.